Independent · Regulation-first · Canada-focused

 See the CIRO-regulated list →I’m looking at an offshore broker

 Popular global brokers often aren’t legal for Canadians and leave you without CIPF protection.
-Get an honest verdict — including the red flags — before you fund an account.
+Type the broker’s name into our analyzer and get an honest verdict — including the red flags — before you fund an account.

 A tight spread means nothing if your money isn’t safe.
 Here’s what Canada’s framework gives you that offshore brokers can’t.